Telecommunication-Telemedia-Assessment/AVrateVoyager/README.md

 ## General online test hints
 * make sure the videos play with firefox and chrome, consider that most participants will not have high end equipment
 * try to reduce the overall file size of all stimuli, e.g. approx 500MB for 180 stimuli where only 30 were asked per participant was ok in some of our tests

+For videos it is important that you encode them with 4:2:0 8 bit and a suitable CRF value using H.264, otherwise e.g. Firefox will not be able to play the videos.

 ## Behind the scene tricks